turbonomic-integrations/action-notify/README.md

 ```

 The 'turbointegrations' namespace will be created if it does not exist.
 The user will be prompted for the Turbonomic API credentials and other configuration paramters as required.
-A configuration file may be imported using the `--import <filename>` option.
+A configuration file may be imported using the `--config <filename>` option.
 A
 template for the import config may be dumped using the `--template` option.
 See
 `deploy.sh --help` for complete options.